 HotCity - Gamification as a possibility to generate data for energy-oriented neighbourhood planning

-- usability analysis of the gamification approach
+- An exploitability analysis of the gamification approach as means of data collection.

-- awareness raising for efficient energy use and waste heat potentials or renewable energy sources in general.
+- Raising awareness for efficient energy use and waste heat potentials or renewable energy sources in general.

 AIT Austrian Institute of Technology